intel-lab-lkp/linux/Documentation/arch/arm/nwfpe/nwfpe.rst

 SoftFloat to the ARM was done by Phil Blundell, based on an earlier port of SoftFloat version 1 by Neil Carson for NetBSD/arm32.

-The file README.FPE contains a description of what has been implemented so far in the emulator.
-The file TODO contains a information on what remains to be done, and other ideas for the emulator.
+The :doc:`netwinder-fpe` document contains a description of what has been implemented so far in the emulator.
+The :doc:`todo` document contains information on what remains to be done, and other ideas for the emulator.

 Bug reports, comments, suggestions should be directed to me at
 <scottb@netwinder.org>.
 General reports of "this program doesn't